davehermann/lambduh/docs-src/ManualConfiguration.md

 # Initial AWS Configuration: Manual

 :::warning
-For this walkthrough, use of the AWS Console is assumed.
+For this documentation, use of the AWS Console is assumed.
 :::

 :::tip